johnandersen777/johnandersen777.github.io/content/posts/gse22.md

 ## Conclusion

-By splitting money into two tokens—one for units of work and one for units of food—we propose a system that restores precision and fairness to value exchange.
+By splitting money into two tokens—one for units of work and one for units of play—we propose a system that restores precision and fairness to value exchange.
 This dual-token economy addresses the shortcomings of traditional money by grounding currency in tangible standards and aligning it with human needs.

 **Why This Matters**